404 Error

 Problem with blood clots in your blood vessels (arteries): Get emergency medical help right away if you get any of the following symptoms: severe chest pain or pressure; pain in your arms, back, neck, or jaw; shortness of breath; numbness or weakness on one side of your body; trouble talking; sudden severe headache; sudden vision changes.

 Liver problems: LENVIMA may cause liver problems that may lead to liver failure and death.
 Your healthcare provider will check your liver function before and during treatment with LENVIMA.
-Tell your healthcare provider right away if you have any of the following symptoms: your skin or the white part of your eyes turns yellow (jaundice); dark “tea-colored” urine; light-colored bowel movements (stools); feeling drowsy, confused or loss of consciousness.
+Tell your healthcare provider right away if you develop any of the following symptoms: your skin or the white part of your eyes turns yellow (jaundice); dark “tea-colored” urine; light-colored bowel movements (stools); feeling drowsy, confused or loss of consciousness.

 Kidney problems: Kidney failure, which can lead to death, has happened with LENVIMA treatment.
 Your healthcare provider should do regular blood tests to check your kidneys.